 AI ethics is an underrated part of AI.
 It is actually the side you should mainly focus on, as humans will use your application, and thus it must respect their privacy and be trustworthy.
 It may sound obvious, but it is, in fact, an extremely complex side of the technological field.
 Indeed, as new technologies like AI come to the public, we need to be sure it isn't harmful to humans and can be trusted by all, which we often forget or voluntarily ignore, thinking that "someone else will take care of it".
 But that isn't true.
 You need to take care of it.
 Take some time to think about the trustworthiness of your model, take some time to think about the ethical issues that may come out of such an application run by an automated machine.
 As I said, this is complicated, which is why there are experts in ethics and philosophy working on this, but they need help from professionals in the field.
 To help them, you first need to understand why this is so important for our future, so here's an amazing series of short videos covering AI Ethics by Rachel Thomas, founder of fast.ai that is a great start to open your mind and allow you to identify the possible issues and how to attack them.

-Here are two great resources for AI ethics in society and guidelines to build trustworthy AI shared by my good friend Auxane Boch, PhD Candidate & Research Associate at the Institute for Ethics in AI (TUM):
+Here are three great resources for AI ethics in society and guidelines to build trustworthy AI shared by my good friend Auxane Boch, PhD Candidate & Research Associate at the Institute for Ethics in AI (TUM):

 - "AI4People—An Ethical Framework for a Good AI Society: Opportunities, Risks, Principles, and Recommendations", Floridi et al., 2018 AI4People AI for a good society.